 How SHI is helping Essex County, NJ optimize their 365 environment

-SHI’s 365 Cost Optimization Services are helping Essex County, New Jersey optimize their Microsoft 365 environment and maximize taxpayer dollars
+SHI’s 365 Insights are helping Essex County, New Jersey optimize their Microsoft 365 environment and maximize taxpayer dollars

 Essex County, NJ, is New Jersey’s third largest county (also the backdrop for the HBO hit show ‘The Sopranos’) and an SHI customer since 2010.